reconditus/der/documents.md

 that element changes.

 ### Theme
-You can adjust theme colors with:
+you can adjust theme colors with:

 ```lua
 library:change_theme_color("Accent", Color3.fromRGB(255, 100, 100))